Schedule C vs Schedule F: Which Form Does a Farm, Homestead, or Agricultural Business File? (2026)

 What is the difference between Schedule C and Schedule F?

 Schedule C reports a general trade or business; Schedule F reports farming specifically โ raising crops, livestock, poultry, fish, or other agricultural commodities.
-Both pay the same self-employment tax, but Schedule F unlocks income averaging (Schedule J) and a farmer-only estimated-tax rule.
+Both pay the same self-employment tax.
+Income averaging (Schedule J) and the one-installment estimated-tax rule are often described as Schedule F perks, but they actually follow a farming or fishing business, so a commercial fisherman gets both while filing Schedule C.

 Does a small homestead or market garden file Schedule F?